Skeabrate/sneakers-ecommerce/README.md

-Technologies and libraries I used for this project:
+Technologies I used for this project:
 - ReactJS
+- Styled-Components

-- hosting from firebase
+- Hosting from Firebase
-- styled-components
-- routing: react-router-dom v6
+- Routing: react-router-dom v6

-- Animations with GSAP
-- Datocms as headless cms
+- Datocms as headless CMS
 - GraphQL
-- axios
+- Axios

 - react-scroll and Intersection observers
+- GSAP: gsap-scroll-trigger animations and intersection observers animations

-- Redux toolkit with Local Storage for global state
+- Redux toolkit with Local Storage for global state (cart and wishlist)

-- react-downshift for searchbar component
+- React-downshift for filters comboboxes

-- log in - form component using Formik with Yup validation
+- Log in - form component using Formik with Yup validation
-- registration - custom form component with custom validation
+- Registration - custom form component with custom validation